-Marketing globalization which is a synergistic term that defines the combination of promotion and selling of good and services in an increasingly interdependent and integrated global economy.
+Marketing globalization is a synergistic term that defines the combination of promotion and selling of goods and services in an increasingly interdependent and integrated global economy.

-Globalization for some time now has not been underrated, unless a business is not ready to expand that’s when it will de-emphasize it.
-Even that, firms are likely to be out of business due to the always intensifying market competition.
+Globalization for some time now has not been underrated, unless a business is not ready to expand, that’s when it will de-emphasize.
+Even so, firms are likely to be out of business due to the always intensifying market competition.

 Ghana is regarded as underdeveloped when it comes to online marketing.
-Three weeks’ lockdown in Ghana unraveled how we are not taking advantage of the online space to boom our businesses.
-Most shops were closed leaving those offering essential services to operate.
+Three weeks’ lockdown in Ghana unravelled how we are not taking advantage of the online space to boom our businesses.
+Most shops were closed, leaving those offering essential services to operate.

 If Ghanaians were used to online marketing, I am sure a lot of transactions would have reached while ensuring corporate sustainability amidst the lockdown and other movement restrictions.